JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

   .. tab:: **CWS Input**

-    Use a pre-existing ConservedWaterSearch input.
+    Use a pre-existing ConservedWaterSearch (CWS) input file.
 Provide the clustering data set and specify the number of frames.

     **CWS input data file**: Browse and select the CWS input data file.
     This data file should contain the clustering data set.
 If only